kimtth/awesome-azure-openai-llm/README.md

 - [Hallucination Leaderboard](https://github.com/vectara/hallucination-leaderboard/): Evaluate how often an LLM introduces hallucinations when summarizing a document.
 [Nov 2023]

+- [OpenAI Weak-to-strong generalization](https://cdn.openai.com/papers/weak-to-strong-generalization.pdf): In the superalignment problem, humans must supervise models that are much smarter than them.
+The paper discusses supervising a GPT-4 or 3.5-level model using a GPT-2-level model.
+It finds that while strong models supervised by weak models can outperform the weak models, they still don’t perform as well as when supervised by ground truth. [git](https://github.com/openai/weak-to-strong)

 ### **LLM to Master APIs**

 - [Gorilla: An API store for LLMs](https://arxiv.org/abs/2305.15334): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2305.15334)]: Gorilla: Large Language Model Connected with Massive APIs [git](https://github.com/ShishirPatil/gorilla) [24 May 2023]